“This post may contain affiliate links. Please read my disclosure for more info.

 Shopping used to be a one-time transaction.
 But now it’s impossible to leave a mall without every salesperson asking for your email address.
 Every merchant wants to be in your mailbox once a week for the rest of your life.

 I can order something on Amazon Prime in two minutes and have it in my hands in two days.
-I can order $200 worth of clothes without even sending any money!
-Try before buying is now popular with online merchants because really, who’s going to unpack those cool boots or that great looking coat, try ’em on, and then return it?
+I can order $200 worth of clothes without even sending money!
+Try before buying is now popular with online merchants because really, who’s gonna unpack those cool boots or that great looking coat, try ’em on, and then return it?

 And by then, that fancy sectional is probably sitting in a junk yard.
 Or in someone’s fire pit.